 He is a world leading expert on insects as food and feed.
 In 2013 he published with FAO a book “Edible insects: future prospects for food and feed security” which has been downloaded seven million times.
 He is also the first author of the “The Insect Cookbook” published in 2014 by Columbia University Press.
 In 2014 he organized with FAO a conference “Insects to feed the world” attended by 450 participants from 45 countries.
 He is chief editor of the Journal of Insects as Food and Feed.
 On edible insects, he (co)authored ten book chapters, and 20 refereed and 10 non-refereed publications.
 In September 2017 he published as main editor a book “Insects as food and feed: from production to consumption”.

 Jo started breeding insects commercially around 30 years ago, principally supplying the reptile food market.
 Today, his company, Monkfield Nutrition Ltd, employs 120 people in the UK, is the largest commercial breeder of insects in the UK, and has just relocated to larger premises giving them significantly increased capacity to be able to supply the human food market.
-They have 4 species of crickets available for the market, Acheta domesticus (house cricket), Gryllodes sigillatus (banded cricket), Gryllus bimaculatus (black cricket) and Gryllus assimilis (Silent cricket), as well as a single species of locust, Schistocerca gregaria (Desert locust).
+They have 4 species of crickets available for the market, Acheta domesticus (house cricket), Gryllodes sigillatus (banded cricket), Gryllus bimaculatus (black cricket) and Gryllus assimilis (Silent cricket), as well as the Desert locust, Schistocerca gregaria.
 They have a supply capability of around 700kg of dried product per week.

 David is an international marketer, technologist and entrepreneur.
 David graduated into a deregulating telecoms world, at the outset of the Internet boom and spent the first decade of his career working for the world’s largest Telecoms and Internet businesses in Europe and the USA.